muhammadhasanz/ms-rewards-automation/docs/background_service_setup.md

 Systemd user services are the standard, robust way to run background tasks for a specific user on modern Linux.
 They ensure the script runs reliably on schedule and can restart if needed.

-*(Note: You mentioned using `nohup`.
-While `nohup` allows a script to continue after you close the terminal, it's not a full service manager.
-It won't automatically start the script after a reboot, won't automatically restart it if it crashes, and managing its status is less straightforward than with systemd.
-Systemd is the recommended approach for unattended daily runs.)*

 We will create two small files:
 1. A `.service` file: Tells systemd *how* to run your script once.
 2. A `.timer` file: Tells systemd *when* to run that service file.